chuwy/vim-precocious/README.rst

 Usage
 =====
 Set `g:Precocious_path_parts` settings.
-It should be a list of path parts on which commit should done.
+It should be a list of filename patterns on which commit should done.
 For example:

 .. code-block:: vim

-  " Commit if file in `home` directory or has `www` somewhere in it's absolute path let g:Precocious_path_parts = ['/home', 'www']
+  " Commit all rst files and all files in project direcory let g:Precocious_path_parts = ['*.rst', '/home/user/project/*']

-  Note that it's not catalog or file extension or something else.
+It uses python's fnmatch module to check pattern.
-  It's just a string from file's absolute path.
+Don't forget about asterisk in absolute path: ``/etc/file.txt`` and ``etc/*.txt`` shouldn't match.

 Set event for autocommit: